-Sericulture Market Overview
+Sericulture Market Size

-Global Sericulture Market reached US$ 251.2 billion in 2022 and is expected to reach US$ 468.4 billion by 2031, growing with a CAGR of 8.1% during the forecast period 2024-2031.
+Global Sericulture Market reached US$ 294.2 billion in 2025 and is expected to reach US$ 548.4 billion by 2033, growing with a CAGR of 8.1% during the forecast period 2026-2033.

 The sericulture market has seen a diversification of Silk products beyond traditional textiles.
 Innovations in sericulture have led to the development of silk-based materials for various applications, including cosmetics, medical devices, and industrial products.
 Hence, the diversification of silk products act as a key trend for sericulture market growth.

 Many governments provide significant support and incentives to the sericulture industry.
 This support can include subsidies, research funding, infrastructure development, and promotion of silk exports.
-For instance, In April 2020, in India, the Jammu and Kashmir administration announced to launch significant mulberry plantation in the Kishtwar region to help it reach its goal of producing 6,000 kilograms of cocoon that year.

 Textile products represent a significant 1/3rd share of the sericulture market, underscoring their dominance in the industry.
 Additionally, the Asia-Pacific region commands an equally substantial 1/3rd market share, highlighting its pivotal role in global sericulture.
 90% of the world's exports of raw silk come from China, which produces 74% of the world's total output.
 This higher silk production in Asia Pacific is driving the sericulture market growth.